What is Special Learning Needs?

 How do I sign up for these classes?

-If you work at Nevins, Goodwill, or LifeSpan you ask your program manager to assist you in selecting a class.
-Students who attend the Central Campus classes must make an appointment for an admissions interview with the Compensatory Education Program Coordinator by calling 704-330-6925.
+If you are a program participant at Nevins or LIFESPAN, ask your program manager to assist you in selecting a class.
+Students who want to attend the Central Campus classes must first attend an orientation.